jeromeetienne/slides/howtomakeagame-nextgamefrontier-2014/slides.md

 --

-### What is Our Use Case

-Let's clear the dust a bit...

-* we run a webgl game in browser
-* player device is a non-webgl mobile phone

-**Goal** : to make that game playable on your player device

---

 ### Our Goal

 * To display a webgl game
-* on a non-webgl player device
+* on a non-webgl player mobil device

 **Simple Enough...**

---

-## Ok We Know the Target, What's Next ?

 --